augvstTTY/augvstTTY/README.md

 **BSc Computer Science · Mechatronics Engineering**

+Blending logic and mechanics to build for the human experience.

-💭 Life's most persistent and urgent question is, 'What are you doing for others? - MLK
+💭<blockquote>"Life's most persistent and urgent question is, 'What are you doing for others?</blockquote> - MLK

 ![Snake animation dark](https://raw.githubusercontent.com/augvstTTY/augvstTTY/main/github-snake-dark.svg)